slevithan/regex/README.md

 // Atomic group: Avoids ReDoS from the nested, overlapping quantifier const words = regex`^(?>\w+\s?)+$`;

-// Context-aware and safe interpolation const re = regex('m')`
+// Context-aware interpolation
+const re = regex('m')`
   # Only the inner regex is case insensitive (flag i)
   # Also, the outer regex's flag m is not applied to it
   ${/^a.b$/i}
   |
-  # Strings are contextually escaped and repeated as complete units
+  # Strings are escaped and repeated as complete units
   ^ ${'a.b'}+ $
   |
   # This string is contextually sandboxed but not escaped